There’s misinformation about using WhatsApp in China, and I’m here to tell you the truth.

 Is Wi-Fi available in China?

-In places like restaurants and coffee shops, you can get the password from the staff.
+In places like restaurants and coffee shops, you can get the password from the staff if it’s not posted on the wall.

-Airports offer free Wi-Fi too, but often you need a Chinese phone number to get in.
-Most foreign travelers don’t have one so they use their own internet data in airports (which can be costly, so watch out).
+Airports offer free Wi-Fi too, but you’ll probably need a Chinese phone number to access it.
+Most foreign travelers don’t have a Chinese phone number so they often use their own internet data in airports (which can be costly, so watch out).

-If you’re going to be in China long term, you can get a Chinese SIM card and put it in your unlocked phone.
-This is how expats access free Wi-Fi at Chinese airports.
+Heading to China long term?
+Then get a physical Chinese SIM card on arrival and and put it in your unlocked phone.

 What if my VPN doesn’t work in China?